The shops dealing with the long shadow of Covid

 Fifteen miles down the River Tay lies the city of Perth.
 Here too, there are stories of lockdown survival.
 But with footfall down since the pandemic, Perth faces far greater challenges than Dunkeld.

-Darren Slater started repairing shoes as a 16-year-old YTS trainee.
-Thirty-five years later, he was running Sole Savers, an independent store just off the city centre.
+Darren Slater started repairing shoes as a 16-year-old trainee.
+Thirty five years later, he was running Sole Savers, an independent store just off the city centre.

 Then the pandemic struck.